httplab/insup/README.md

 ### Installation:

 1. Clone this GIT repository into local folder
+2. Go to the cloned repository
+3. Execute `bundle install --path vendor/bundle`
-2. Go to the directory with your files
+4. Go to the directory with your files
-3. Execute `cp <path_to_rad_repo>/.rad.template .rad`
+5. Execute `cp <path_to_rad_repo>/.rad.template .rad`
-4. Modify .rad file in your directory
+6. Modify .rad file in your directory

 ### Usage: